aimeos/aimeos-docs/src/manual/coupon-details.md

 ![Coupon configuration](Admin-backend-coupon-config.png)

 Each coupon and each decorator needs its own configuration.
 For details about which configuration keys and values are available resp. required, refer to the documentation of the coupon or decorator.
-Documentation for *Aimeos*'s built-in coupons is available in [Available coupons](coupons.md) and [Adding features](coupon-decorators.md).
+For more information about *Aimeos*'s built-in coupons, checkout the documentation about [Available coupons](coupons.md) and [Adding features](coupon-decorators.md).

 # Coupon codes